PythonicNinja/simple-agent/README.md

 - `time`: returns the current UTC timestamp.
 - `calculator`: evaluates small arithmetic expressions safely.
 - `file_reader`: dumps a snippet of a local text file (`path[:start-end]`).
+- `python`: runs a short Python snippet in a separate interpreter (stdout/stderr returned).

 Adding new tools only requires dropping a module next to the others and including it in `load_default_tools()`.